Skip to content

 └── output/ [output dir: processed job outputs]

-In almost all cases, you will use Globus to transfer your input data from ResearchDrive to the CHTC staging input folder.
-Globus is the fastest and most secure transfer method, and allows for transfer from any file system that has a Globus endpoint installed.
+• Globus transfer: Globus is the easiest and fastest way to transfer large input data from ResearchDrive to the CHTC staging input folder.
+Globus is also the most secure transfer method, and allows for transfer from any file system that has a Globus endpoint installed.
 Most raw data on ResearchDrive is unarchived and uncompressed.
 However, our pipelines expect a single archived folder (.tar) as input and will deliver a single archived folder as output.
 Use the workflow below to transfer an unarchived folder on ResearchDrive to CHTC input and archive it after arrival.
 See the KB for further instructions.

 Globus transfer